 In the wild, oyster mushrooms grow on tree trunks, branches, or fallen logs.
 They decompose the wood in these items as they grow, absorbing its nutrients.
 Although they depend mainly on decaying wood for food, oyster mushrooms are also carnivorous.
-The mycelium secretes drops of poison that kill worm-like creatures called nematodes (or roundworms) which are present in wood.
+The mycelium secretes drops of poison that kill worm-like creatures called nematodes (or roundworms) that are present in wood.
 The fungus releases digestive enzymes into the worms and then absorbs the products of the digestion.
 It's thought that the nematodes provide the fungus with the nitrogen that the wood lacks.

 Medicinal Chemicals in Fungi

 When a medicinal chemical is found in a fungus, the chemical is often extracted, purified, and concentrated before it's used as a medication.
-In some cases, once the natural chemical and its production are studied, scientists are able to create it in the laboratory and even improve its properties.
+In some cases, once the natural chemical and its production are studied, scientists are able to create the substance in the laboratory and even improve its properties.
 The lab version of the chemical is then used as a medicine.

-Some plants contain a sufficient concentration of a medicinal chemical to be useful when the plant is eaten as food.
+Some organisms may contain a sufficient concentration of a medicinal chemical to be useful when they are eaten as food.
 Oyster mushrooms might be one example.
 Researchers have found that the mushrooms contain up to 2.8% lovastatin by dry weight.
-This may be sufficient to be medically supportive for a cholesterol problem that is being primarily treated by other methods.
+This may be sufficient to help a cholesterol problem that is being primarily treated by other methods.
 Unfortunately, we don't know the actual concentration of lovastatin in the particular oyster mushrooms that we buy.

 Oyster Mushroom Time Lapse Video

 Lovastatin in Oyster Mushrooms

-Lovastatin has been shown to be a very effective medication for lowering a high blood cholesterol level (hypercholesterolemia).
+Lovastatin has been shown to be an effective medication for lowering a high blood cholesterol level (hypercholesterolemia).
 However, people with hypercholesterolemia generally take prescribed lovastatin tablets instead of relying on the lower concentration of the medication found in oyster mushrooms.